Beit Kama: History

-Beit Kama is a secular kibbutz affiliated with HaKibbutz HaArtzi and Hashomer Hatzair.

 Economy

 Kamada, a plasma-derived biopharmaceutical company, was established in Beit Kama in 1990.
 Its first product was human albumen.
 Kamada's production facilities are located on the kibbutz.

 Archaeology

 In 2013, archaeologists of the Israel Antiquities Authority discovered a Byzantine era mosaic floor on the grounds of the kibbutz.
 The red, black, and yellow mosaic is decorated with images of birds, local flora and geometrical designs.
 An ancient water system with pools and channels was also unearthed.